 Floriana Mariano, center, and other women ingrower farmers were given land use agreements and farming contracts with Madal.
 They are now able to grow coconuts to sell to Madal, alongside their own subsistence crops.
 More than 85 percent of those participating in Grupo Madal’s ingrower and outgrower programs are women.
 Photo credit: Ricardo Franco.

-Both women and men ingrowers are provided with secure and documented leasehold rights to the encroached-upon land.
+Both women and men ingrowers are provided with secure rights to the encroached-upon land.
 Introducing land use agreements and farming contracts for the 1,300 ingrower families (85 percent women) solidifies land use rights for encroaching farmers and gives them opportunities to supply coconuts and other commodities to the company.
 With access to sufficient land to grow their own food crops for household consumption, Madal is promoting food security for families in the communities.

 For both the 1,300 ingrowers and the 2,000 outgrower families (55 percent women) from neighboring communities, the company provides agricultural inputs, gender-responsive extension services, and purchase guarantees for target crops.

-The USAID-Madal partnership’s focus on resolving encroachment by providing long-term leasehold rights to encroachers, as well as strengthening nearby communities’ land rights using gender-responsive approaches, is the first of its kind in Mozambique.
+The USAID-Madal partnership’s focus on resolving encroachment by providing long-term rights to encroachers, as well as strengthening nearby communities’ land rights using gender-responsive approaches, is the first of its kind in Mozambique.
 It has the potential to expand to additional Madal land in the country and create a viable model for responsible land-based investment that benefits both private sector actors and communities, while also contributing to women’s economic empowerment.

 Given the high share of women farmers on and near Madal lands, gender equality is a major focus of the partnership.
 USAID is working with Madal to develop gender-responsive policies and procedures, engaging local communities in gender norms change dialogues, providing women with empowerment and leadership training, and engaging local women as community facilitators to expand Madal’s reach to women farmers.
 The Mozambique Ministry of Agriculture and Rural Development has already expressed interest in supporting expansion of this innovative model to other companies and provinces.